Workflow: Visium HD cell-level

 (p0 | p1) & thin_discrete_legend

-Previously, we found one cell was flagged as a local outlier by SpotSweeper, and now we can check its property.
+Previously, we identified a cell that was flagged as a local outlier by SpotSweeper.
+We can now examine its properties in more detail.

 table(vhdsub$subsets_mt_percent_outliers == TRUE)